-- How do you decide on the standards/objectives you will teach? - How do you ensure the rigor of the learning is aligned to the rigor of the standard? - How do you identify the sub-objectives/pre-requisite skills for a lesson? - How will you build background knowledge for students who need it to ensure they have access to the lesson's objective? - How do you decide on the method you will use to communicate the standards/objectives to students? - How will you know if students understand the standards/objectives? - How can students have opportunities to set goals and monitor their progress toward the lesson objective? - How will students utilize and reference the visual of the standards/objectives during a lesson? - How will the expectations for student performance be communicated to students? - How will you know students understand the expectations for student performance? - How will students make connections between previous learning and life experiences and the lesson 's objective? - How will you obtain evidence that most or all students have demonstrated mastery of the objective?
-What will this evidence look like? - How will students know they have mastered the lesson's objective?
+- How do (did) you decide on the standards/objectives you (taught) will teach? - How do (did) you ensure the rigor of the learning is (was) aligned to the rigor of the standard? - How do (did) you identify the sub-objectives/prerequisite skills for a (this) lesson? - How will (did) you build background knowledge for students who need it to ensure they have (had) access to the lesson's objective? - How do (did) you decide on the method you (used) will use to communicate the standards/objectives to students? - How will (did) you know if students understand (understood) the standards/objectives of a (the) lesson? - How can (did) students have opportunities to set goals and monitor their progress toward the lesson objective? - How will (did) students utilize and reference the visual of the standards/objectives during a (the) lesson? - How will (were) the expectations for student performance be communicated to students? - How will you know that students understand the expectations for student performance?
+(How do you know that students understood the expectations for student performance?) - How will (did) students make connections between previous learning, life experiences, and the lesson 's objective? - How will (did) you obtain evidence that most or all students have demonstrated mastery of the objective?
+What will (did) this evidence look like? - How will (did) students know they have (had) mastered the lesson's objective?